Julius Shulman Photographic Archive, Research Library, The Getty Research Institute

 Fred Roberts was the founder of Roberts Public Market, a Santa Monica based chain of grocery and liquor stores started in the late 1920s.
 (From 1936 through 1948 the Roberts Public Market rented space in the Williams designed Edwin Building.)
 A successful entrepreneur, Roberts would expand his markets to 19 stores in Santa Monica, Venice, and throughout Los Angeles.
 He sold the chain to Fitzsimmons Stores in 1949 ( Los Angeles Times, October 21, 1949) and began planning his retirement home.

 The couple were active partners with Williams in the design of their Malibu home.
 Their many ideas for how their dream house should be built and decorated were incorporated into the final product.
-The architect worked closely with Florence advising her on color and fabric selection.
-Much of the furniture was custom built for the home in Williams' nearby artisian workshop.
+The architect worked closely with Florence advising her on color and fabric selection and much of the furniture was custom built for the home.